State's cases rise by 11,682 after 2 days above 13K; deaths increase by 72, one day after 96

 Worldometers.info lists Florida with 14,394,820 total tests behind No. 1 California and No. 2 New York with Texas fourth and Illinois fifth.

 Palm Beach County's high of 10.03 percent on Nov.
 30 matches the previous high of Nov.
-16. The rate has been under 7 percent 5 times over two weeks and 11 times under 8 percent.
-The rate of 5.732 four days ago was the the first time it was under 6 percent since 5.78 on Nov.
+16. The rate dropped under 7 percent after four days above that figure including a high of 8.37 three days ago.
+The rate has been under 7 percent just four days, including 5.74 five days ago that was the first time it was under 6 percent since 5.78 on Nov.
 27. The rate was 1.92 on Oct.
 11, which was the smallest since 1.5 percent on May 19.

 MORTALITY

 The mortality rate compares positive cases against deaths.
-The state's rate was 1.8 percent for all deaths and cases, including nonresidents, compared with 1.8 percent in the United States and 2.2 percent worldwide, which passed 1,680,000 deaths and neared 76.0 million cases Friday, according to Worldometers.info.
+The state's rate was 1.7 percent (down -0.1) for all deaths and cases, including nonresidents, compared with 1.8 percent in the United States and 2.2 percent worldwide, which passed 1,691,000 deaths and passed 76.6 million cases Saturday, according to Worldometers.info.

 AGE BREAKDOWN